Looking for support for your finance function? Book a time with an expert.

 How to Calculate Net Working Capital: The Steps

-1. Gather your latest balance sheet
+1. Grab your most recent balance sheet

 Example: